Touro University Nevada: Community resources

 Developed to address a growing community need, Touro University Nevada’s Center for Autism and Developmental Disabilities is a multi-disciplinary, one-stop source for diagnostic services, therapy and supportive resources for families dealing with autism and other developmental disorders.
 This team approach affords individualized treatment programs based on each child’s individual needs.
 The center also serves as a learning laboratory for university students across the disciplines.

-Active Aging Center - Expected to break ground in Dec.
-2013, this clinic will provide unique care to the local geriatric population.
+Active Aging Center In 2014, Touro opened its Active Aging Center to provide seniors additional healthcare services in addition to social and education programing.